holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 PM2 also seems to [provide logging](https://github.com/Unitech/pm2#log-facilities).
 My applications provide their [own logging](#web-applications-countermeasures-lack-of-visibility-insufficient-logging) and we have the system's [logging](#vps-countermeasures-lack-of-visibility-logging-and-alerting), which provides aggregate and singular logs, so again I struggle to see what PM2 is offering here that we do not already have.

-As mentioned on the [github](https://github.com/Unitech/pm2) README: "PM2 is a production process manager for Node.js applications with a built-in load balancer".
+As mentioned on the [GitHub](https://github.com/Unitech/pm2) README: "PM2 is a production process manager for Node.js applications with a built-in load balancer".
 Initially, this sounds and looks shiny.
 Very quickly though, you should realise there are a few security issues you need to be aware of.

 The word 'production' is used but it requires NPM to install globally.
 We already have a package manager on Debian and all other main-stream Linux distros.
 As previously mentioned, installing NPM adds unnecessary attack surface area.
 Unless it is essential, and it should not be, we really do not want another application whose sole purpose is to install additional attack surface in the form of extra packages.
 NPM contains a huge number of packages, we really do not want these on a production server facing the Internet.
 We could install PM2 on a development box and then copy it to the production server, but it starts to turn the simplicity of a node module into something not as simple.
 As with forever, this makes offerings such as [Supervisor](#vps-countermeasures-lack-of-visibility-proactive-monitoring-supervisor), [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) and [Passenger](#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger) look even more attractive.

-At the time of writing this, PM2 is about four years old with about 440 open issues on github, most quite old, with 29 open pull requests.
+At the time of writing this, PM2 is about four years old with about 440 open issues on GitHub, most quite old, with 29 open pull requests.
 Yes, it is very popular currently, but that does not tell me it is ready for production though, it tells me the marketing is working.

 "[Is your production server ready for PM2](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md#is-my-production-server-ready-for-pm2)?"
 That phrase alone tells me the mindset behind the project.
 I would much sooner see it worded the other way around.
 Is PM2 ready for my production server?
 Your production server(s) are what you have spent time hardening, I am not personally about to compromise that work by consuming a package that shows me no sign of upfront security considerations in the development of this tool.
 You are going to need a development server for this, unless you honestly want development tools installed on your production server (NPM, git, build-essential and NVM) on your production server.
 Not for me, or my clients, thanks.

 **Features that Stand Out**

-They are listed on the github repository.
+They are listed on the GitHub repository.
 Just beware of some of the caveats.
 For [load balancing](https://github.com/Unitech/pm2#load-balancing--0s-reload-downtime): "we recommend the use of node#0.12.0+ or node#0.11.16+.
 We do not support node#0.10.*'s cluster module anymore".
 0.11.16 is unstable, but hang on, I thought PM2 was a "production" process manager?

 On top of NodeJS, PM2 will run the following: bash, python, ruby, coffee, php, perl.